fcrepo-exts/fcrepo-camel-toolbox/fcrepo-ldpath/README.md

 Additional background information on this service is available on the Fedora Wiki on the [Integration Services page](https://wiki.duraspace.org/display/FEDORA4x/Integration+Services).

+Note: The LDPath service requires an LDCache backend, such as `fcrepo-service-ldcache-file`.

 ## Usage

 The LDPath service responds to `GET` and `POST` requests at URL locations that map to Fedora resources.